▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 70M Viewers

 CBS's 60 Minutes ran "The Riddle of DMSO" with Mike Wallace on March 23, 1980 — an estimated 70 million viewers.
 It covered athletes, doctors, and patients using DMSO for pain and injury, and the FDA standoff.
-A mainstream-medicine conversation, not a fringe one.
+A mainstream-medicine conversation, not a fringe one, that the halt never resolved.

 Approved for the bladder

 Approved 1978 as Rimso-50 for interstitial cystitis, instilled into the bladder by a doctor.
-Not approved for human pain, arthritis, or general skin use — those claims, in the FDA's words, "have not been proven."
+Not formally approved for human pain, arthritis, or general skin use — a gap traceable to the 1965 trial halt and the lack of any company willing to fund a modern approval for an unpatentable drug, not to a completed negative trial.

 Approved for dogs & horses